Watch this guide as a video

 Plan Your Outfit in Advance

 The US visa interview doesn't have a strict dress code, but you should dress formally and be well-presented.
 You don't need to wear a full suit and tie — business casuals or semi-formals are good enough.
-What matters is that your outfit is , you're , and you look .
+What matters is that your outfit is neat, you're well-groomed, and you look presentable.

 Need help with your visa preparation?